Spreading The Word About HIV Prevention For African-American Women

 That includes information on using condoms or other methods to ensure safe sex, especially among married couples.
 "These are all factors that increase the exposure to HIV for black women," Blout said.

-According to Blout and Mahon, much of the program's effort will be concentrating on getting health care providers and public health clinics well-informed about the drug.
+According to Blout and Mahon, much of the program's effort will concentrate on getting health care providers and public health clinics well-informed about the drug.
 Continuing education will be provided to health officials and providers in D.C. this year.
 "That's the starting point," Blout says.

 The program was officially introduced on Dec.
 1 by D.C.
 Mayor Muriel Bowser as part of her 90/90/90/50 plan for combating the HIV epidemic in the capital.
-The plan gets its name it entails having 90 percent of DC residents being aware of their status, 90 percent of DC residents who are diagnosed with HIV seeking treatment, another 90 percent who are already under treatment achieving viral load suppression and a 50 percent overall decrease in new HIV cases.
+The plan's name entails having 90 percent of D.C. residents being aware of their status, 90 percent of D.C. residents who are diagnosed with HIV seeking treatment, another 90 percent who are already under treatment achieving viral load suppression and a 50 percent overall decrease in new HIV cases.

 The program faces its biggest obstacle right as it rolls out, Blout says.
 "Stigma is our hardest hurdle."